irfan-arrosid/startup-aid/README.md

 # startup-aid
-Crowdfunding website built with Go and VueJS.
+Crowdfunding website built with Go and NuxtJS.